jadecobra/python_tdd_exercises/source/setup/install_wsl.rst

     sudo apt full-upgrade --yes

-you can continue with :ref:`how to make a Python Test Driven Development environment manually`.
+you can continue with :ref:`Linux/Windows Subsystem for Linux requirements`.

 ----